davidmreed/davidmreed.github.io/consulting.md

 I'm fluent with all of the core Salesforce technologies, including Apex, Visualforce, Lightning, JavaScript, SOQL and SOSL, high data volume processing, batch and queueable asynchronous code, and REST and JSON services.
 I use the latest development technologies, including Salesforce DX.
 And I have experience applying the Salesforce Data Loader and other ETL tools - including fully custom solutions written in Python - to integrate, process, and transform Salesforce data.

 I always deliver thoroughly tested, documented, and maintainable code.
 It's a point of pride.
-For examples of my work, please review my Code page, or drop me a line.
+For examples of my work, please review my [code]({{site.baseurl}}/code), or drop me a line.
 I hold the Platform Developer II certification (Salesforce's highest developer credential) and I'll always work with you to ensure your solution is ready to grow and evolve with your organization.

 ## Nonprofit